lichen-community-systems/youme/docs/midi-events.md

 }
 ```

-There are no additional parameters beyond the required `type` value.
+There are no additional parameters beyond the required `type` value, which must be set to `start` for this message type.

 ## Stop

 Stop the current sequence.
-In the JSON format used by YouMe, this message would look something like:
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {